Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Background

 \subsection{The role of metadata in mobilizing data}

-Sabina Leonelli argues that portability is an essential property of research data: "Data are mobile entities, and their mobility defines their epistemic role.
+\citeauthor{leonelli_learning_2020} argues that portability is an essential property of research data: "Data are mobile entities, and their mobility defines their epistemic role.
 Hence, for any object to be identified and recognised as datum, it needs to be portable." \parencite[6]{leonelli_learning_2020} Portability is required, because it allows other researchers to scrutinize data and their evidentiary value.
 Therefore, research data must be capable of movement beyond their site of production.
-Kitchin et al. suggest to be more precise about the mechanisms of data mobility - data are non-rivalrous and non-excludable goods and therefore "replicated and proliferated". \parencite[1005]{kitchin_data_2025} This means that data do not leave one place to move to another, but are copied or copied and transformed.
-Data curation activities as "anticipatory generification" aim at preparing research data to be "ready for the unexpected" - capable to be moved and reused in different contexts that are unknown at the time of curation \parencite[450f]{parmiggiani_data_2024}.
+Kitchin et al. suggest to be more precise about the mechanisms of data mobility - data are non-rivalrous and non-excludable goods and therefore "replicated and proliferated". \parencite[1005]{kitchin_data_2025} This means that data do not leave one place to move to another, but are copied or copied and transformed. \\ Data curation activities as "anticipatory generification" aim at preparing research data to be "ready for the unexpected" - capable to be moved and reused in different contexts that are unknown at the time of curation \parencite[750]{parmiggiani_data_2024}.
 Still, data will never reusable by everyone: “However, even in the best of all possible research worlds, never will it be feasible to share all data with all potential users for all purposes of reuse for indefinite periods of time.
 Time, labor, and funds are finite resources.
 Choices and tradeoffs must be made throughout the cycles of creating, sharing, stewarding, and reusing data.” \parencite[17]{borgman_data_2025} \\ Moving data beyond their site of production, or "data journeys", require data to overcome distances between data creator and data reuser; notably, there are several dimensions of this distance, for example if data are to be moved across domain, temporal or methodological gaps.
 As mediators in data journeys, data curators help overcome these distances and reduce friction; capturing sufficient metadata about the dimensions of distance is an essential activity \parencite{borgman_data_2025}.
+Metadata can increase or decrease friction, for example at the boundaries between communities \parencite{borgman_big_2016} or through the language used in descriptions \parencite{eschenfelder_inter-organisational_2020}.